 However not all electricians check every socket when they’re doing the tests; so some PAT companies will check them for you.

 Which is a nice service to offer – those sockets get installed then may never get checked again until years later when something goes wrong or they need changing; but if they’ve been wired up wrong this may go unnoticed until something goes badly wrong.
 So some PAT companies use this to get some more money from you.

 Some PAT companies will charge you to do it.

-It’s actually a really simple process they do – they’ll plug in a ‘socket tester‘ to the socket and it will light up and beep to tell the tester that the socket is wired up correctly, or not, and then they will tell you.
-Watch our video to see.
+You can actually do this yourself; just buy a plug in a ‘socket tester’, plug it into the socket and it will light up and beep to tell you if the socket is wired up correctly, or not.
+Our video above shows you what is involved in socket testing.

 Some PAT companies charge £10 per socket!

 Some PAT companies will charge you as much as nine or 10 pounds to do this!

 Think about what that means; if you have 10 sockets in your office that’s an extra £100.00 onto your bill – you can buy your own socket tester for about a tenner and do it yourself!

 I’m not suggesting what they’re doing is pointless; far from it – checking your sockets is important, after all the wiring may have been done incorrectly, but one check once, report it and get it fixed, it shouldn’t need doing again.
 Not every year that’s for sure!

 But you also don’t need to pay a fortune for it to be done.